nextleap-project/countermitm/source/new.rst

 Bob and Alice may now both invite and add more members which in turn can add more members.
-The described secure-join workflow guarantees that all members of the group have been out-of-band verified with at least one member.
+The described secure-join workflow guarantees that all members of the group have been verified with at least one member.
 The broadcasting of keys further ensures that all members are fully connected.